 Our approach to 'tsuma’ is very personal.
 The style of trimming daikon radish (tsuma) is called katsuramuki.
 Learning and immersing yourself in this technique requires many months or even years of work / training.
 It is a very technical activity.
 To be perfect you have to do it every day.

-Therefore, these 3 attributes combined with regular training and the beauty of Japanese maple (which is the main attribute in our logo) create the pure essence of Japan.
+In conclusion, these 3 attributes combined with regular training and the beauty of Japanese maple (which is the main attribute in our logo) create the pure essence of Japan.

-All cutting is done with one underlying idea: to use a shape that capitalizes on the nature of the vegetable while enhancing the flavour.
+All cutting is done with one underlying idea.
+To use a shape that capitalizes on the nature of the vegetable while enhancing the flavour.